 Southern Alberta Individualized Planning Association (SAIPA) is a not-for-profit, charitable organization which supports people with disabilities to drive change in their communities as engaged and empowered citizens.
 We assist people with disabilities to gain self-determination skills and an understanding of human rights through workshops, advocacy and resources.
 Follow the appropriate links to see the full scope of SAIPA’s services.

-Incorporated in 1986 and governed by a volunteer Board of Directors, SAIPA serves the south region (from British Columbia border to the Saskatchewan border to the U.S. border to Nanton).
+Incorporated in 1986 and governed by a volunteer Board of Directors, SAIPA serves Alberta’s south region (from British Columbia border to the Saskatchewan border to the U.S. border and south of Claresholm).
 Services will be provided to the Blood and Peigan First Nations if SAIPA is invited.

-Funded by Persons with Developmental Disabilities South Alberta Board, two full-time and one part-time staff provide the above services.
-We also rely on several volunteers; their tireless dedication allows us to continue meeting the growing needs of those in our community.
-We continually strive to be responsive to those with disabilities and their support networks.
+Funded by Disability Services (formerly Persons with Developmental Disabilities), two full-time and one part-time staff provide the above services.
+SAIPA also relies on several volunteers; their tireless dedication allows us to continue meeting the growing needs of those in our community.

 SAIPA will respond to requests for assistance from: